anan-dad/pendulum/README.md

 # Limitations

 ## Hyperparameter optimisation is expensive
-* neural network has to wait till the end of each episode to update gradient
+* Neural network has to wait till the end of each episode to update gradient

 ## Not enough exploration, does not converge
 * Max torque is -2/2, max speed is -8/8